đŸ”ĸ India's Financial Calculators đŸ‡ŽđŸ‡ŗ Made for Indian Markets 🆓 Free Access

 PPF vs ELSS

-Invest early in the financial year (April-May) to maximize the compounding effect, as interest is calculated on the lowest balance between the 5th and last day of each month.
+Consider investing early in the financial year (April-May) to potentially benefit from longer compounding, as interest is calculated based on specific rules regarding balance timing each month.

-Set up automatic monthly transfers to ensure consistent investments and avoid missing any financial year.
+Setting up automatic monthly transfers may help ensure consistent investments and avoid missing any financial year's contribution.

 PPF Calculator: Step-by-Step Usage